Effect of Morning Light Exposure on Mood (BLM)

 Detailed Description

-The objective is to determine the effectiveness of daily morning blue light therapy (BLT) for regulating the circadian rhythm to improve mood and reduce suicidal thinking.
-Our working hypotheses are that daily exposure to morning blue light for two weeks will 1) lead to a phase advance entrainment of sleep timing relative to a placebo light therapy, 2) lead to improved/sustained mental health outcomes, including suicidal ideation, relative to a placebo light therapy, and that 3) most military Service members will rate the use of a light "headset" device acceptable as a treatment option after their experience.
+The objective is to determine the effectiveness of daily morning light therapy for regulating the circadian rhythm to improve mood and reduce suicidal thinking.
+Our working hypotheses are that daily exposure to the active light for two weeks will 1) lead to a phase advance entrainment of sleep timing relative to a placebo light therapy, 2) lead to improved/sustained mental health outcomes, including suicidal ideation, relative to a placebo light therapy, and that 3) most military Service members will rate the use of a light "headset" device acceptable as a treatment option after their experience.

-Over a 3-year period of performance, we aim to 1) determine the effectiveness of daily morning BLT for regulating circadian timing and sleep, 2) determine the effectiveness of daily morning BLT for sustaining or improving mental health outcomes, including suicidal ideation, relative to placebo light therapy, and 3) determine the acceptability and "buy-in" from military personnel using a daily light headset device.
+Over a 3-year period of performance, investigators aim to 1) determine the effectiveness of daily morning active light condition therapy for regulating circadian timing and sleep, 2) determine the effectiveness of daily morning active light condition therapy for sustaining or improving mental health outcomes, including suicidal ideation, relative to placebo light therapy, and 3) determine the acceptability and "buy-in" from military personnel using a daily light headset device.

-During this study, 400 military personnel will complete a double-blind, placebo-controlled, counterbalanced, crossover design study of the effects of 30-minutes of daily morning blue light therapy (BLT) versus amber placebo light therapy (PLT) on measured sleep and mental health outcomes.
-Participants will complete two weeks of morning BLT with a commercially available headset with four built-in light-emitting diode (LEDs) and internal compliance monitors, and two weeks wearing the same type of glasses fit with amber placebo light-emitting diode (LEDs), in a counterbalanced order, separated by a four-week washout period.
-An online assessment battery for mental health and suicidal ideation will be completed before and after each treatment period, and sleep/circadian rhythms will be monitored throughout via 5-channel at-home EEG recordings, continuous actigraphy and daily brief sleep/mood/suicidal ideation logs.
+During this study, 400 military personnel will complete a double-blind, placebo-controlled, counterbalanced, crossover design study of the effects of 30-minutes of daily morning active light condition therapy versus a placebo light therapy on measured sleep and mental health outcomes.
+Participants will complete two weeks of morning active light condition therapy with a commercially available headset with four built-in light-emitting diode (LEDs) and internal compliance monitors, and two weeks wearing the same type of glasses fit with placebo light-emitting diode (LEDs), in a counterbalanced order, separated by a two-week washout period.
+An online assessment battery for mental health and suicidal ideation will be completed before and after each treatment period, and sleep/circadian rhythms will be monitored throughout via continuous actigraphy and daily brief sleep/mood/suicidal ideation logs.
+It is important to note that investigators also monitored sleep/circadian rhythms via 5-channel at-home EEG recordings for the first few participants who completed the study before investigators removed the use of the EEG recording device from the study protocol due to prohibitive costs associated with using the manufacturer's software.

 Study Type